matvign/batchrenamer/README.md

 represents a letter sequence, but with a width multiplier of 2. e.g. %a2:a:z = %a:aa:zz (z is multiplied by 2)

-Default characters for missing values are 'a' and 'z' (includes missing values due to multiplier). e.g. %a:a: = %a:a:z
+Missing values are filled with default characters 'a' or 'z' (includes missing values due to multiplier). e.g. %a:a:   = %a:a:z
      %a2:a:z = %a:a:zz = %a:aa:zz

-When start is longer than end, the missing values are filled with None and not incremented. e.g. %a:aa:z = %a:aa:z(None) -> aa, ba, ca, da, ea, ..., za, aa
+When start is longer than end, missing values are filled with the default character and not incremented. e.g. %a:aa:z = %a:aa:z(a)
+     -> aa, ba, ca, ..., za, aa

-When end is longer than start, the missing values are filled with 'a' and is incremented as usual. e.g. %a:a:zz = %a:aa:zz
+When end is longer than start, missing values are filled with 'a' and incremented as usual. e.g. %a:a:zz = %a:aa:zz
+     -> aa, ab, ac, ..., az, ba, ..., zz

 Uppercase and lowercase sequencing is supported.
-Note that lowercase goes to uppercase, but NOT vice versa. i.e. %a:a:A -> a, b, c, ..., z, A
+Note that lowercase goes to uppercase, but NOT vice versa. e.g. %a:a:Z -> a, ..., z, A, ..., Z
      %a:A:a -> A, A, A, ..., A, A
 ```